Genesis 12–17; Abraham 1–2

 Moses 4:1–4

-• Consider a simple object lesson like the following to illustrate the importance of making our own choices: Invite the children to color this week’s activity page, but give them only one color to use.
-Why would it be better to have choices in this situation?
-Read together Moses 4:1–4 to talk about why choices are important in God’s plan.
+• Consider a simple object lesson to introduce the principle of agency: invite your children to color this week’s activity page, but give them only one color to use.
+Why would it be better to have choices?
+You could then read together Moses 4:1–4 and talk about why God wants us to be able to choose between right and wrong.
+How do Heavenly Father and Jesus Christ help us make good choices?

 Come, Follow Me—For Primary: Book of Mormon 2020 “2 Nephi 1-5” Make a booklet about the ways we are like Adam and Eve, such as we have agency